-The good news: there are three ways to fix this, ranging from a no-drill adhesive track to a full professional in-wall installation.
-This guide breaks down each method with honest pros, cons, and costs — so you can pick the right one for your situation.
+This post breaks down each method with honest pros, cons, and costs so you can pick the right one for your walls.

-You route your cables through the channel, snap the cover closed, and run it from the TV down to your outlet or media console.
-It's not invisible — you can still see the raceway — but it turns a tangled mess into a straight, intentional-looking line.
-Paintable raceways blend in well when painted to match your wall.
+Route your cables through the channel, snap the cover closed, and run it from the TV down to your outlet or media console.
+It's visible up close, but it turns a tangled mess into a clean, intentional-looking line.
+Paintable versions blend into the wall almost completely.

 This method works on any wall type — drywall, plaster, brick, concrete.
 It's the only option when cutting into the wall isn't possible.